Powermax Repairs - by Mike the Boilerman

 1) The gas valve and burner gasket.
-The clever new type of gas valve does not take kindly to being fiddled with by technicians (or users) without the use of a flue gas analyser to measure the effect of the adjustments being made.
+The type of gas valve does not take kindly to being fiddled with by technicians (or users) without the use of a flue gas analyser to measure the effect of the adjustments being made.
 Carbon monoxide can be produced in vast quantities.
-This problem perversely combines with the fact that the burner gasket is prone to leakage.
+This problem perversely combines with the fact that the original type of burner gasket is prone to leakage.
 A new gasket MUST be used every time the burner is removed for servicing according to Potterton-Baxi technical support.
-Few service engineers carry these burner gaskets in the van so I suspect few actually get replaced on servicing.
-The technicians who see no point in replacing the burner gasket are possibly the same technicians who do not use a flue gas analyser, and CO from poor combustion leaking from the burner gasket has apparently lead to the deaths of a number of users of Range Powermax boilers.
-This is one reason for the dark reputation of the Powermax and the reluctance of technicians to work on them.
+Few service engineers carry these burner gaskets in the van so I suspect few actually get replaced on servicing, and CO from poor combustion leaking from a failing original burner gasket has potential to lead to fatality.
+This is one reason for the dark reputation of the Powermax amongst gas technicians many of whom simply refuse to work on them.

 2) The aluminium flue.
 The Powermax twin-tube flue is very compact and is often installed running long distances across ceiling voids to outside.
 A poor standard of workmanship installing these flues can lead to the flues coming apart behind panels or boxing and flue gas discharging directly into living spaces.
-Should this happen on a conventional concentric boiler flue the outer air duct tends to suck the flue gases back into the boiler but not on the Powermax with it's pair of separate tubes.
-Several users have lost their lives as a result of this fault so now there is compulsory guidance from Gas Safe Register requiring access to concealed flues, or CO monitors connected to an interlock which shuts down the boiler in the event of a CO leak where a flue is concealed.
-Full details here.
+Should this happen on a conventional concentric boiler flue the outer air duct tends to suck the flue gases back into the boiler but not on the Powermax with its pair of separate tubes.
+Several users have lost their lives as a result of this fault so now there is a mandatory safety notice from Gas Safe Register requiring access to concealed flues, or CO monitors connected to an interlock which shuts down the boiler in the event of a CO leak where a flue is concealed.
+More details here.